 We are so grateful to each student who have taken a part to help the kids in the past.
 It truly makes us feel blessed to be surrounded by such a kind community.
 It means a lot to us.

 If you would like to be involved we have several options of how you can help:

-- We do donation based classes.
+- Attend our donation based classes.
 We dedicate a day and 100% of the profit from classes go to the Orphanage – in any way they need our help.
-You can help by attending our Donation Based Classes.
-The nest date is to be announced.
+The next date is to be announced.

 We strongly believe that the most sustainable and important way to hep the kids is to make sure they get a proper education, so they can get a job in the future and make a steady living.
 To be more specific: they need to learn English and be sufficient at using computers.
 We are working with one of our students to get a few used laptops for the kids for education purposes, if you have access to used laptops or if you can think of any other ways to help kids with education, please email us your ideas to firstname.lastname@example.org.

 We appreciate every single effort and help to contribute to our cause.

 This is a thank you letter along with some pictures from the curator of the Orphanage from last year’s School Supply Drive.

 “It’s an orphanage on the outskirts of Hermanas Mirabal, the name of the place is Casa Hogar Divino Niño Jesus.
 It is tended by four nuns and the daily assistance of one nurse who is paid by the health department.
 They are helped by two ladies paid by someone from the town and work Monday to Friday from 8am to 2pm and do the cleaning and cooking.

 We would like very much to express our appreciation for all your help.”